Juana Inés de la Cruz: Education

 The San Jerónimo Convent, where Juana lived the last 27 years of her life and where she wrote most of her work is today the University of the Cloister of Sor Juana in the historic center of Mexico City.
 The Mexican government founded in the university in 1979.

 Political controversy

 While Sor Juana was a famous and controversial figure in the seventeenth century, she is also an important figure in modern times.

 During renovations at the cloister in the 1970s, bones believed to be those of Sor Juana were discovered.
-A medallion similar to the one depicted in portraits of Juana was also found.
-Margarita López Portillo, the sister of President José López Portillo (1976–1982), kept the medallion.
-During the tercentennial of Sor Juana's death in 1995, a member of the Mexican congress called on Margarita López Portillo to return the medallion, which she said she had taken for safekeeping.
-She returned it to Congress on November 14, 1995, with the event and description of the controversy reported in The New York Times a month later.
-Whether or not the medallion belonged to Juana, the incident sparked discussions about Juana and abuse of official power in Mexico.
+A medallion similar to the one depicted in portraits of Juana was also found, with Margarita López Portillo, the sister of President José López Portillo (1976–1982), taking possession of the relic.
+During the tercentennial of Sor Juana's death in 1995, a member of the Mexican congress called on Margarita López Portillo to return the medallion.
+Portillo returned the medallion to Congress on November 14, 1995, with the event and description of the controversy reported in The New York Times a month later.
+Whether or not the medallion actually belonged to Juana, the incident sparked discussions about Juana and the abuse of official power in Mexico.